Peter Ludvig Sylow: Abel and the theory of equations

 During his studies, Sylow had become interested in the work of Niels Henrik Abel, and especially in an unfinished work on equation theory that had been left behind.
 However, it was only at Hartvig Nissen School (1856–58) that he began to research that work more deeply, in part thanks to Ole Jacob Broch, who was the school's pure mathematics teacher at the time.
 It was Broch who gave the young teacher Sylow much encouragement to continue his advanced mathematical researches.
 Although at first Sylow found reading Abel's papers a difficult task, he managed to struggle through them and soon found that Abel had achieved a far deeper understanding of the theory of equations than what he had managed to write in his published papers.

 Some of Sylow's first attempts to publish some of Abel's unpublished results that he had found in his papers proved to be unsuccessful.
-For instance, he sent one of these papers to Crelle's Journal in Berlin, but the editor there, Leopold Kronecker, had already published these results having discovered them himself, and had no wish to have a paper in print which showed that Abel had proved them long before he had.
-Kronecker did not accept that Abel had preceded him, and therefore, he rejected Sylow's paper, but even though the article was rejected, posterity has proved Sylow right.
+For instance, he sent one of these papers to Crelle's Journal in Berlin, but the editor there, Leopold Kronecker, rejected the article.
 Sylow showcased his discoveries at a Scandinavian meeting of naturalists in 1860 in Copenhagen, where he presented a solid interpretation of a strange equation-theoretic treatise by Abel, edited only in fragments.